CryptoVictor/Testochain/README.md

 ### A cryptocurrency made for test ###

-<p> This system was made by Victor Garcia using the course *Build a Blockchain and Cryptocurrency | Full-Stack Edition* course on Udemy by David Katz. </p>
+<p> This system was made by Victor Garcia using the course *Build a Blockchain and Cryptocurrency | Full-Stack Edition* on Udemy by David Katz. </p>

 ### How to make this code run? ###